 |

-Allows long-lived tokens for read-only credential management operations without repeated PIN entry. |
+Allows long-lived, read-only tokens for credential management operations without repeated PIN entry. |

 |